 Colors, textures, layouts and props can greatly alter a film’s success.
 Production designers and art directors can have a big impact in this regard, enhancing the story through set design, props, mechanical effects, scene painting and décor.
 You can learn it all in the Production Design and Visual Effects program at the University of North Carolina School of the Arts.
-And with the variety of films produced at the school, you will have ample opportunities to explore genres and techniques to build a professional portfolio to launch you into a career in production design.
+And with the variety of films produced at the school, you will have ample opportunities to explore genres and techniques to build a professional portfolio to launch you into a career with a production design degree.

 In your second year you will be exposed to the technical and artistic skills required in production design.
 Classes will cover basic digital design, drafting, sketching and perspective drawing.
 You will learn how to discern a film’s creative requirements, identifying and addressing both the logistic and creative concerns that may arise.
 An Art Direction Workshop will walk you through the process of moving a design from concept to completion on a professional film production, covering set decoration, architectural styles, furnishings, and exercises in drawing, modeling and rendering.

 Your third year will consist of more advanced classes in production design and visual effects, covering topics such as computer-generated imagery (CGI) and color rendering in order to better communicate with other departments.
 The third-year Art Direction Workshop will build on your second-year practical skillset, and introduce new concepts such as taking into consideration the camera and lenses used for filming in your designs.
 You will also be required to take art electives in cinema studies, life drawing or decorative finishes.
 A Production Design Practicum will give you the role of serving as the Art Director for the year-three film projects.
 You will oversee all aspects of the art department, scheduling, budgeting, script breakdown, set design, set and location decoration, construction, finishing and strike.